 • Kaitlin Ahmad, Nathan Dietz, and Robert T. Grimm, Jr., of the University of Maryland’s Do Good Institute, share their observations and data on 21st-century volunteering trends and how they may impact the future of giving.

 • Are you taking advantage of volunteer opportunities in your community?
-Have your volunteering habits changed over time?
+What more can you do to improve your volunteering efforts?

 While the future of philanthropy is a hot topic today, few recognize that both volunteering and giving rates began a long decline early in the 21st century.
 Even fewer discuss how informal behaviors such as talking to your neighbors and doing favors for them are also fading.
 (More on that in our upcoming publication, Maryland Civic Health Report).
 Given that volunteering, donating, and neighborhood engagement often go “hand in hand,” we find ourselves living in a world where fewer people act philanthropically in all kinds of ways.